vlfeat/matconvnet/doc/site/docs/about.md

       in `getBatch`.

     * The example scripts `cnn_train.m` and `cnn_train_dag.m` have
-      been updated in various way, so that old snaphoot files may not be compatible.
+      been updated in various way, so that old snapshot files may not be compatible.

     * The way *batch normalization* accumulates moments during